MetaMask/web3-dubai-mm-workshop/README.md

 export default Tickets;
 ```

-With this in place we need to add the styled components for the Tickets page which I have already created and will help to render our page with some style.
+With this in place, we need to add the styled components for the Tickets page, which I have already created and will help to render our page with some style.

-In the `apps/web/components/styledComponents` directory create a page called `tickets.js` and add the following code:
+In the `apps/web/components/styledComponents` directory, create a page called `tickets.js` and add the following code:

 ```js
 import styled from 'styled-components';